Serbs put up new roadblocks as tensions soar in Kosovo | Law-Order

 - Serbia

-Serbian President Aleksandar Vucic said he ordered the army's highest state of alert to “protect our people (in Kosovo) and preserve Serbia.”
-He claimed that Pristina is preparing to “attack” Kosovo Serbs in the north of the country and remove by force several of the roadblocks that Serbs started putting up 18 days ago to protest the arrest of a former Kosovo Serb policemen.
+Serbian President Aleksandar Vucic has said he ordered the army's highest state of alert to “protect our people (in Kosovo) and preserve Serbia.”
+He claimed that Pristina is preparing to “attack” Kosovo Serbs in the north of the country and remove by force several of the roadblocks that Serbs started putting up 18 days ago to protest the arrest of a former Kosovo Serb police officer.

+On Tuesday, Vucic addressed reporters together with Serbian Patriarch Porfirije, who was barred by Kosovo authorities on Monday from entering Kosovo and visiting a medieval Serb church there before Serbian Orthodox Christmas, which is celebrated on Jan.
+7.

+In his usual manner, Vucic blasted the West and Kosovo's ethnic Albanian authorities of plotting together to “trigger unrest and kill the Serbs” who are manning the barricades.

+Nevertheless, he said that he is currently negotiating with European Union and U.S. mediators “on preserving peace and finding a compromise solution” for the current crisis.

+Serbian Prime Minister Ana Brnabic on Tuesday refused to comment on claims that Serbia had sent into Kosovo a number of armed men who are probably manning the barricades.

-Kosovo officials have accused Vucic of using his state media to stir trouble and trigger incidents that would act as a pretext for an armed intervention in the former Serbian province.
+“I will not discuss that with you,” she said when asked by a reporter if she knows whether “Serbia's armed forces” were currently present in Kosovo.
+Kosovo officials have accused Vucic of using Serbia's state media to stir up trouble and trigger incidents that could act as a pretext for an armed intervention in the former Serbian province.

-Petar Petkovic, a Serbian government official in charge of contacts with Kosovo Serbs, told the Serbian state RTS TV that the combat readiness of Serb troops was introduced because Kosovo had done the same thing.
+Petar Petkovic, a Serbian government official in charge of contacts with Kosovo Serbs, told Serbian state television RTS that the combat readiness of Serb troops was introduced because Kosovo had done the same thing.

-He claimed that heavily armed Kosovo units want to attack the Kosovo Serbs “with the intention of attacking our women, the elderly, children, men.
+He claimed that heavily armed Kosovo units want to attack Kosovo Serbs, including ''women, the elderly, children, men.
 Our people who at the barricades are just defending the right to live.''
-Kosovo has asked NATO-led peacekeepers stationed there to remove the barricades and hinted that Pristina's forces will do it if the KFOR force doesn't react.
-Some 4,000 NATO-led peacekeepers have been stationed in Kosovo since the 1999 war that ended with Belgrade losing control over the territory.
+Kosovo has asked NATO-led peacekeepers stationed there to remove the barriers and hinted that Pristina's forces will do it if the KFOR force doesn't react.
+About 4,000 NATO-led peacekeepers have been stationed in Kosovo since the 1999 war, which ended with Belgrade losing control over the territory.

 Any Serbian armed intervention in Kosovo would likely result in a clash with NATO forces and would mean a major escalation of tensions in the Balkans, which are still reeling from the bloody breakup of Yugoslavia in the 1990s.